WHAT TO EXPECT AND FAQ’s

 + Is there an age limit?

-Really there is no upper or lower age limit, I have had clients as young as 13 and as young as 82.
-Although under 18’s are advised to be accompanied by a chaperone at least for the first few appointments so they feel safe and comfortable.
+Really there is no upper or lower age limit, I have clients as young as 7 and as young as 92.
+Although under 18’s are advised to be accompanied by a chaperone at least for the first few appointments so they feel safe and comfortable, and under 16’s must always be chaperoned.

 + How often should I have a massage?